Connect with us

 After the anonymous tip, an FBI agent interviewed Peterson at his home on May 21, and the suspect admitted to smoking marijuana on a daily basis.
 He was then added to the National Instant Background Check System (NICS) and banned from receiving firearms.

-Just over a week later, Peterson tried to buy an assault weapon-style shotgun from the pawn shop but was denied for being on the NICS prohibited persons list.
+Peterson tried to buy an assault weapon-style shotgun from the pawn shop just over a week later but was denied for being on the NICS prohibited persons list.
 He also provided an incorrect address and falsely denied using marijuana.

 FBI agents obtained an arrest warrant on June 5 and Peterson was immediately taken into custody.
 During a search of his home, agents found an an altered .22 caliber long rifle with a sawed-off buttstock and six magazines loaded with 60 rounds.